Free delivery on orders over €150

 Table of contents

 What colour are your gums when you look in the mirror?
 They are naturally pink and tight around the teeth, giving bacteria little chance to settle and plaque to build up.
-Having inflamed gums can be a result of many factors and can lead to painful problems such as recession or even inflammation, also known as gingivitis and, in a more advanced stage, periodontitis.
+Having inflamed gums can be a result of many factors and can lead to painful problems such as recession mouth ulcers or even inflammation, also known as gingivitis and, in a more advanced stage, periodontitis.
 It is important to take good care of it in order to maintain healthy teeth.
 Learn more about the different causes and ways to prevent it below.

 When it is inflamed, there are more bacteria than normal in the mouth.
 It’s important to take early action to prevent further problems.
 Various symptoms, which are explained below, can indicate problems.
 By using the right tools to care for them, you can prevent inflammation and sensitivity and work towards healthy teeth.